marklogic-community/grove/_pages/guides/data-hub-framework.markdown

     mlModulePaths=src/main/ml-modules,src/main/ui-modules
     ```

-5. Update the Data Hub's `build.gradle` to use a newer version of ml-gradle.
+5. __Only necessary for Data Hub 5.0.1__ Update the Data Hub's `build.gradle` to use a newer version of ml-gradle.
 Add the `dependencies` to the `buildscript` object around line 5:

     ```JSON
     dependencies {